 GLONASS is generally more precise in mountainous regions, while Galileo offers better accuracy in urban environments.
 When you combine either of these two systems with GPS, your receiver will usually be dead on about your location.

 Additionally, if you want the ability to use more than just one navigation system, you will have to make sure that your device allows for it.
 And this is especially true if you’re interested in testing out the accuracy of Galileo satellites – devices that were manufactured before 2016 likely won’t be able to receive signals from European satellites.

 Want to test the accuracy of Galileo satellites?
 Well, chances are that your phone is already using Galileo to determine your location.
 Newer smartphones are equipped with multi-GNSS chips, which are able to receive signals from most satellites.

 Their devices will usually have the option of enabling either GLONASS or Galileo, but you can only use those in combination with GPS.
 Which is honestly fine – the only downside to this is that your battery will drain faster, but you are getting faster and more precise location positioning.

-Judging strictly by the numbers, Galileo is technically the best and most accurate satellite navigation system that exists.
-However, it is also the youngest and it’s not even 100% complete yet, so I wouldn’t ditch GPS just yet.
+Galileo is technically the best and most accurate satellite navigation system around.
+However, it is also the youngest and least used.

-And depending on where you live and what devices you use, you might not even have the option of not using GPS.
+Depending on where you live and what devices you use, you might not even have the option of using anything other than GPS.
 It is the oldest global navigation satellite system, and most devices will only let you use other systems in combination with GPS – especially in the United States.

 The main difference between GPS, GLONASS, and Galileo is which country created them.
 United States, Russia, and the European Union all want to have a high-precision positioning system independent of the others, so that they could still offer this service if one of the other systems fails.